jarun/bcal/README.md

 #### Dependencies

-`bcal` is written in C and depends on standard libc and [GCC libquadmath](https://gcc.gnu.org/onlinedocs/libquadmath/).
+`bcal` is written in C and depends on standard libc.

 #### From a package manager